At home superficial peels are similar to a mild exfoliation.

 They weaken the inter-cellular glue that binds dead skin cells together, helping the skin to learn to provide for itself again.

 Used at home, they are ideal for preparing the skin for penetration of nourishing actives.

 There are a couple of popular ingredients, you may want to consider:

 Glycolic acid, is a highly water soluble alpha hydroxy acid, its popularity is due to its molecular weight being so small, which allows for rapid penetration.

 In formulations it can be neutralised, which slows down its penetration into the skins tissues.

-The unbuffered peeling solution is the safest form of glycolic, that causes less trauma to the skin.
+The un-buffered peeling solution is the safest form of glycolic, that causes fewer traumas to the skin.

 This ingredient is oil soluble, providing a nice contrast to water soluble glycolic acid.

 It has keratolytic properties, which means it is able to penetrate deep into the pores, unplugging pores that are full of oil and dirt.

 Salicylic Acid is a self-neutralising ingredient, meaning it has great anti-inflammatory properties, making it perfect for a sensitive skin.